tytydraco/yessleep/out/My_son_told_me_hes_been_having_trouble_sleeping_I_decided_to_film_him_What_I_found_in_the_morning_chilled_me_to_the_bones.md

 He stayed up late again, three AM, I considered scolding him for staying up so late on a school night, as I shifted through the footage, strangely though, the closet door never cracked open during the entire night.
 I coincidentally decided to look through the old camera's that still were set up everywhere else, including my room.

 And that's when my jaw dropped and I saw it.
-Clear as day, a shadowy skeletal hand, hovering right above my son, the entire. fucking. night.
+Clear as day, a shadow of a skeletal hand hovering right above my son, on the wall behind him, the entire. fucking. night.
 I ran to my room and tried to wake him gently as I did every morning, but he didn't budge.
 Then I tried violence, I shaked him and screamed at him to wake up.
 He didn't.
 I called the ambulance having nothing else left to do.

 He was diagnosed in a coma.